tkeen94/tkeen94.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Electricity and Magnetism for Engineers"
 collection: teaching
 type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Tennesse Knoxville, Department of Physics"
-date: 2014-01-01
+date: Fall 2017/Spring 2018
-location: "City, Country"
+location: "Knoxville, TN, USA"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+I taught the lab portion of this course to give students a hands on understanding of the fundamentals of electricity and magnetism.
+Gauss's law, Ampere's law, circuit elements and design.

 Heading 1
 ======